Market Thoughts - Muskoka Cottage Real Estate

-Anyone searching for a cottage in the Muskoka region will instantly notice one thing- the real estate market is still running red hot.
+Anyone searching for a cottage in the Muskoka region will instantly notice one thing.
+The cottage market is still running red hot.
 A well-priced waterfront listing sells very quickly with the once-rare multiple offer situation now occurring far more frequently.
 Many theories have been put forth as to the reason for this.
 Here is my perspective as a broker covering the Parry Sound and Muskoka areas.

-The majority of our cottage buyers are between 45 and 60 years old and are falling squarely into the Gen X category.
+The majority of our cottage buyers coming into our office are between 45 and 60 years old and fall squarely into the Gen X category.
 With an eye to the future, they're purchasing waterfront properties to be used now as a cottage and eventually as their retirement home.
 This is underlined by the fact that quite often the buyer's wish list includes year round access, gentle slope to the lakefront and proximity to heath care.

 2. The Toronto Market